genomejs/dna2json/README.md

 var dna = require('dna2json');
 var fs = require('fs');

-// dna.createParser() returns a duplex stream
-// input = text from your dna file
-// output = SNPs as JSON
-// to write to disk just pipe it to JSONStream then to fs

 var txt = fs.readFileSync('dna.txt');
 dna.parse(txt, function(err, snps){
   // snps = the object with your mutations